Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Meals included: Breakfast, lunch.

 We can adapt this city tour to your flight departure time — please ask for more information.
-The below is based on an afternoon flight out of Cusco.
+The following is based on an afternoon flight out of Cusco.

 Early morning, your guide picks you up for your Cusco tour from your hotel.
 The city is perfect for exploring on foot.